20s: love the jewelery, long necklaces, gloves, headpieces, art deco!! …unfortunately i don’t think the flapper style suits my body type :P

 1980s- It seems like every trend from the 80s has been revived in the last few years, and while some of those trends have been bad (like neon tutus, shell suits, gym clothes as everyday wear), some of those trends are very good and became wardrobe staples for the 21st century (like leggings, skinny jeans and oversized t-shirts).
 I think my favourite thing about the 80s is that people took risks and nothing was unacceptable.

-1990s- Having actually lived through the whole of the 90s, I can safely say that the majority of 90s trends should stay dead and buried unless they are majorly revamped (like spice girl style platform sneakers, trousers with the skirt attached over the top, unflattering multi coloured prints) but you can’t beat 90s grunge, I’m so glad that has been revived.posted over 4 years ago
+1990s- Having actually lived through the whole of the 90s, I can safely say that the majority of 90s trends should stay dead and buried unless they are majorly revamped (like spice girl style platform sneakers, trousers with the skirt attached over the top, unflattering multi coloured prints) but you can’t beat 90s grunge, I’m so glad that has been revived.posted almost 5 years ago

 gosh there are things i love about every decade!